ShortGPT: Layers in Large Language Models are More Redundant Than You Expect: Experiments

 \subsection{Orthogonal to Quantization}

 In this section, we show that our method is orthogonal to quantization methods.
-We apply our method to a model \footnote{We take the model from https://huggingface.co/TheBloke/Llama-2-7B-GPTQ} quantized by GPTQ algorithm.
-Table \ref{lab:orthogonal} shows that our method is compatible with the quantization-like method, which could reduce the footprint further. \arraystretch{1.2}
+We apply our method to Llama2-7B \footnote{We take the model from https://huggingface.co/TheBloke/Llama-2-7B-GPTQ} quantized by GPTQ algorithm.
+Table \ref{lab:orthogonal} shows that our method is compatible with the quantization-like method.
+In addition, we compared the performance of applying pruning before quantization \footnote{We use GPTQ algorithm for quantization from https://github.com/AutoGPTQ/AutoGPTQ}.
+The results shown in the Table \ref{tab:performance_comparison} further indicates that quantization and ShortGPT are orthogonal operations. \arraystretch{1.2}